How to Split a String by a Delimited Char in SQL Server?

 Table creation and data insertion

-select * from student
+SELECT * FROM student

-Verify if data has been inserted into the “student” table
+Verify data insertion into the “student” table

-Compatibility level of the database:
+Compatibility Level of the Database:

 ALTER DATABASE <[database_name]> SET SINGLE_USER